 How to Work with Data Driven Write Strategy¶

-1. Drag and drop the Data Driven object from Toolbox > Database Write Strategy > Data Driven on to the dataflow designer and map the source data to Data Driven object.
+1. Drag-and-drop the Data Driven object from Toolbox > Database Write Strategy > Data Driven onto the dataflow designer and map the source data to the Data Driven object.

-2. Right-click on the header of Data Driven object and select Properties.
+2. Right-click on the header of the Data Driven object and select Properties.

-3. A Layout Builder screen will open where you can modify your layout.
+3. A Layout Builder window will open where you can modify your layout.
 Click Next.

-4. The next screen is the Data Driven Write Strategy Conditions screen where you can specify rules to route your data.
-Click on fx option to enable the Expression Builder.
+4. The next window is the Data Driven Write Strategy Conditions window, where you can specify rules to route your data.
+Click on the fx option to enable the Expression Builder.

 Once you select this option, the Expression Builder will be enabled.

-5. Now, specify the following rules in the expression builder and select Database Action as ERROR in freight rule and DELETE in date rule.
+5. Now, specify the following rules in the Expression Builder and select Database Action Type as ERROR for the Freight rule and DELETE for the Date rule.

 - Year(ShippedDate) < 2000